-There are various agility drills that players can perform to improve their agility with and without the ball.
+There are that players can perform to improve their agility with and without the ball.
 If you can improve your agility, you get one step closer to improving your overall game.

 Speed in basketball can be further broken down into different groups such as speed without the ball and speed with the ball.
 Players should aim to improve the speed that they play with because the faster you are, the faster the game’s pace can be.

 You are a liability to your team if you are not as fast as the players you are on the court with.
 Improving one’s speeds can significantly improve one’s game.